Optimal Complexity and Certification of Bregman First-Order Methods

 \section{Conclusion}

-Our paper has two main contributions: proving optimality of NoLips for the general $h$-smooth setting, and developing numerical performance estimation techniques for Bregman gradient algorithms.
+Our paper has two main contributions: proving optimality of NoLips for the general relatively-smooth setting, and developing numerical performance estimation techniques for Bregman gradient algorithms.
 We presented the performance estimation problem on the basic NoLips algorithm for simplicity, but our approach can be applied to different settings and various algorithms involving Bregman distances.
-We provided several applications illustrating how the PEP methology is an efficient tool for conjecturing and analyzing the worst-case behavior of Bregman algorithms.
+We provided several applications illustrating how the PEP methodology is an efficient tool for conjecturing and analyzing the worst-case behavior of Bregman algorithms.

 There is a fundamental concept linking the two parts of the paper, which is that of \textit{limiting nonsmooth pathological behavior}.
-When looking for worst-case guarantees over a class of functions that is open such as the class of differentiable convex functions, the performance estimation problem is a \emph{supremum} and the worst-case maximizing \textit{sequence} might approach some function that is not in this class, e.g. one that is nonsmooth in our case.
+When looking for worst-case guarantees over a class of functions that is open such as the class of differentiable convex functions, the performance estimation problem is a \emph{supremum} and the worst-case maximizing \textit{sequence} might approach some function that is not in this class, e.g., one that is nonsmooth in our case.
 This idea, observed by analyzing the equivalence between \eqref{eq:pep_nolips} and the nonsmooth relaxation \eqref{eq:pep_overestimation}, was used in the proof of the lower bound in Section \ref{ss:lower_bound}.
 Moreover, the worst-case sequence of functions was directly inspired by examining particular solutions of \eqref{eq:pep_overestimation}.

-It is clear that additional assumptions on functions $f$ and $h$ are needed in order to prove better bounds or devise faster algorithms than NoLips.
+Our result also shows that additional assumptions on functions $f$ and $h$ are needed in order to prove better bounds or devise faster algorithms than NoLips.
 If the usual properties of $L$-smoothness and strong convexity are too restrictive and do not hold in many applications, the future challenge is to find weaker assumptions, that define a larger class of functions where improved rates can be obtained.
-One other possible approach would be to find algorithms that do not fit in Assumption \ref{assumption:algorithm}, for instance by including second-order oracles of $h$, in the case where $h$ is simple enough.
+One other possible approach would be to find algorithms that do not fit in Definition \ref{def:algorithm}, for instance by including second-order oracles of $h$, in the case when $h$ is simple enough.